ludoguenet/laravel-artifact/README.md

 php artisan migrate
 ```

-This will publish the migration file and configuration file to your application.
+This will publish the migration file to your application.

 ## Basic Usage